Search

 € 395,00

-SPEELMAN, C. Journaal der reis van den gezant der O.I.Compagnie Joan Cunaeus naar Perzië in 1651-52.
+SPEELMAN, Cornelis.
+Journaal der reis van den gezant der O.I.Compagnie Joan Cunaeus naar Perzië in 1651-52.
 Uitgegeven door A. Hotz.
 Amsterdam, Johannes Müller, 1908.
-Printed wrappers new back wrapper).
+Modern half cloth, original printed frontwrapper mounted.
 With folding map, plan and plate.
 CXV,466 pp. Historisch Genootschap. - Journal of Joan Cunaeus embassy for the Dutch East India Company (VOC), to and in Persia, kept by the secretary, the later Governor-General Speelman.
 [Boeknr.: 37125 ]

 € 75,00